alf-p-steinbach/Expressive-Cpp/README.md

 declarations can’t, namely *inferred array reference size*.
-But in the other direction, *inferred array copy size*, to declare a mutable array with size inferred from its initializer, is something that the C++03-style declarations can easily do, and that’s commonly done!, that’s non-trivial with the modern `auto` syntax in raw C++.
+But in the other direction, *inferred array copy size*, to declare a mutable array with size inferred from its initializer, is something that the C++03-style declarations can easily do, and that’s commonly done!, that is non-trivial with the modern `auto` syntax in raw C++.
 It might seem that There Ain’t No Such Thing As A Free Lunch:
 ```c++
 #include <iostream>